-It also helps in sleeplessness, relationship issues, low self-esteem, grief and loss, and breakups, and divorce.
+It also helps with sleeplessness, relationship issues, low self-esteem, grief and loss, breakups, and divorce.

 CBT is among the most researched kinds of treatment, in part since it centered therapy on highly specific objectives and the analysts could quantify the results relatively easily.

 A 2018 meta-study found CBT helped improve symptoms of anxiety and anxiety-related disorders, including obsessive-compulsive disorder and post-traumatic stress disorder.